tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * `Ground stations <https://py.api.tudat.space/en/latest/ground_station.html>`_, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.ground_station_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.
 Note: this attribute is a list, and any number of stations may be added.

    * These models define ground stations (which includes planetary landers) on a celestial body.
 Each ground station may have any number of station motion models assigned to it.
-   * The dictionary of all ground stations is extracted from a :class:`~tudatpy.numerical_simulation.environment.Body` object using :attr:`~tudatpy.numerical_simulation.environment.Body.ground_station_list`, which has a :class:`~tudatpy.numerical_simulation.environment.GroundStation` objects a dictionary values
+   * The dictionary of all ground stations is extracted from a :class:`~tudatpy.numerical_simulation.environment.Body` object using :attr:`~tudatpy.numerical_simulation.environment.Body.ground_station_list`, which has :class:`~tudatpy.numerical_simulation.environment.GroundStation` objects as dictionary values

 * `Vehicle systems <https://py.api.tudat.space/en/latest/vehicle_systems.html>`_, currently limited to the vehicle exterior shape, to be assigned to the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.vehicle_shape_settings` attribute of :class:`~tudatpy.numerical_simulation.environment_setup.BodySettings`.